Erasmus+ Europe

 - Length of placement: min.
 2 teaching days, max.
 10 teaching days.

-- The practitioner has a right to an EU grant in the amount of grant 102 Euros per teaching day.
+- The practitioner is entitled to an EU grant of 119 Euros per one teaching day.

 - The grant can be paid only in Euros.

-- payment of the amount given in the document Limits for Placement Costs and Travel Expenses (which you can find in the Documents section)
+- reimbursement of the amount stated in the documentthe Limits on Placement Expences and Travel Support (which you can find in the Documents section)

-- It is necessary to complete and signed by the contact person at MU faculty the document Mobility Agreement Staff Mobility For Training (sent by CZS coordinator) and deliver it as soon as possible to the CZS (no later than 3 weeks before arrival).
+- It is necessary to complete and signed by the MU faculty contact person the document Mobility Agreement Staff Mobility For Training (sent by CZS coordinator) and deliver it as soon as possible to the CZS (no later than 3 weeks before arrival).

 - Keep copies of tickets or air tickets with the price, date and destination shown and send by e-mail to the CZS coordinator (no later than 10 working days before the start of the mobility).

-- On the basis of all the submitted information the CZS coordinator prepares a participation agreement for the practitioner.
+- On the basis of all the submitted information the CZS coordinator prepares a Participant Grant Agreement for the practitioner.

 Information for during the practitioner’s placement:

-- The CZS coordinator sends the contact person from MU the participation agreement and Contract in two copies and the commitment number for the MU Rectorate cash-desk.
+- The CZS coordinator will send the MU contact person the Participant Grant Agreement (in two copies), the Request for Reimbursement of Travel Costs document and the commitment number for the cash-desk of the MU Rector’s Office.

 - The contact person secures the signature of all agreements and in-person collects with the practitioner the prepared finances from the MU Rectorate cash-desk (it is necessary to know the commitment number and have an ID document proving the identity of the practitioner).